-Recently, based on my dissertation research, I presented a paper entitled “Networked Anorexia: Pro-Ana Communities, Network Logic, and the Internet” at the 2018 bi-annual conference of the International Society for Religion, Media, and Culture.
-This year’s ISMRC conference has also inspired a special issue of the Journal of Religion, Media, and Digital Culture to which I am submitting a journal article abstract for consideration.
-I will also be presenting a paper entitled “Uploading the Body; Embodying the Online: Bodies, Digital Space, and the Pro-Ana Movement” for the Religion, Affect, and Emotion unit at the 2018 annual American Academy of Religion conference.
-Additionally, I am currently working on an essay for Religion Compass on religion, secularism, and weight loss culture in America that summarizes the state of this fairly new area in religious studies.
-Finally, I have a forthcoming review of Pamela Klassen’s The Story of Radio Mind: A Missionary’s Journey on Indigenous Land and a previously published review of Donovan Schaefer’s Religious Affects: Animality, Evolution, and Power in Material Religion: The Journal of Objects, Art and Belief.
+In 2018, I presented a paper entitled “Networked Anorexia: Pro-Ana Communities, Network Logic, and the Internet” at the biennial conference of the International Society for Religion, Media, and Culture [ISMRC], which inspired a special issue of the Journal of Religion, Media, and Digital Culture to which I am contributing an article entitled “Networked Anorexia: ProAna Communities, Secularism, and the Internet.”
+I also presented a paper entitled “Uploading the Body; Embodying the Online: Bodies, Digital Space, and the Pro-Ana Movement” for the Religion, Affect, and Emotion Unit at the 2018 annual American Academy of Religion conference.
+Finally, an essay I submitted to Religion Compass on religion, secularism, and weight loss culture in America that summarizes the state of the field in this fairly new area in religious studies has been accepted and is forthcoming.

-Overall, my work is an interdisciplinary engagement with broader themes concerning protestantism and secularism in America; critical theory and religion; religion, food, and the body; and gender, religion, and culture.
+Broadly, my work is an interdisciplinary engagement with themes concerning Protestantism and secularism in America; critical theory and religion; religion, food, and the body; and gender, religion, and culture.
 I am committed to exploring how gender, religion, and secularism intersect in mundane, everyday practices at the site of women’s bodies.
-This commitment offers an important contribution to the fields of religious studies, cultural studies, and gender studies by shifting the primary unit of analysis from populations to the individual and how the individual body negotiates, embodies, and mediates “the secular” and “the religious” through daily actions and behaviors.
+This commitment offers an important contribution to the fields of religious studies, cultural studies, and gender, women’s, and sexuality studies by shifting the primary unit of analysis from populations to the individual and how the individual, gendered body negotiates, embodies, and mediates “the secular” and “the religious” through daily actions and behaviors.